Skip to content

 • Node.js 18.0.0 or higher

-• An existing Vue 3 project (using <script setup> syntax)
+• An existing Vue 3.x project (using <script setup> syntax)

 • Package manager: npm, yarn, or pnpm

-Q2: How to verify a successful installation?
+Q2: How to verify if the installation is successful?

 A: Run the following command to check the version: